Shivanikanodia/End-to-End-Fraud_Detection_Model/README.md

 ## Data Preparation and Missing Values:

-The dataset had 7 lakh rows and 28 features, with mixed data type.
+- The dataset had 7 lakh rows and 28 features, with mixed data type.
 We received it in JSON format and processed it using JSONlines library.

-The dataset was checked for missing values using the isnull().sum() function.
+- The dataset was checked for missing values using the isnull().sum() function.
-Additionally, some columns contained empty strings and whitespace characters instead of actual null values, regular expressions (Regex) were used to detect and handle such columns appropriately.
+- Additionally, some columns contained empty strings and whitespace characters instead of actual null values, regular expressions (Regex) were used to detect and handle such columns appropriately. i.e EcoBuffer, 'posOnPremises', 'posConditionCode'.
+- Used nunique function in python to detect unique value distribution and category diversity.
+It provides information on feature variability and useless coulmns. i.e Merchant_city, Merchant_State, Merchant_zip with only one unique values were dropped.
+- Used pd.to_datetime to convert datetime coulmn stored as string into date object (Transactiondatetime, AcountOpenDate, ExpiryDate)

 <img width="664" height="607" alt="Screenshot 2025-10-07 at 17 17 45" src="https://github.com/user-attachments/assets/7b37e9d7-cc4f-4df0-832a-d7200e420ebf" />